uio-carpentry/2023-05-30-uio/index.md

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}
-Data Carpentry: Social Sciences and Humanities using R
+Data Carpentry: R for the Social Sciences and Humanities

 Edit the values in the block above to be appropriate for your workshop.
 If the value is not 'true', 'false', 'null', or a number, please use